paramulator/GettingAndCleaningData/CodeBook.md

-  Each different observation of that variable should be in a different row There should be one table for each "kind" of variable If you have multiple tables, they should include a column in the table that allows them to be linked Some other important tips
+  Each different observation of that variable should be in a different row There should be one table for each "kind" of variable If you have multiple tables, they should include a column in the table that allows them to be linked Always encode every piece of information about your observations using text.
+  Some other important tips
     Include a row at the top of each file with variable names.
     Make variable names human readable AgeAtDiagnosis instead of AgeDx